krivanek06/personal_website/src/content/posts/26_angular-clickable-component/26_angular-clickable-component.md

 ---
-title: ''
+title: 'Angular Clickable Component'
-seoTitle: ''
+seoTitle: 'Angular Clickable Component'
-seoDescription: ''
+seoDescription: 'Working on one of my side projects I had an interesting problem.
+I wanted to implement accessibility...'
-slug:
+slug: 26_angular-clickable-component
-tags: javascript, angular, rxjs, opinion
+tags: angular, tutorial
-order:
+order: 26
-datePublished:
+datePublished: 19.04.2024
-readTime:
+readTime: 3
-coverImage: ''
+coverImage: 26_angular-clickable-component.webp
 ---

 Working on one of my side projects I had an interesting problem.
 I wanted to implement accessibility 👀 .
 I know, not the topic we usually talk about, but dark days sometimes come and we have to brace ourselves.